shopware/docs/products/extensions/b2b-suite/guides/core/assignment-service.md

 ## Pattern

 A repeating pattern used throughout the B2B Suite is the Assignment service.
 The B2B Suite ships with many new entities and therefore provides the means to connect them to each other.
-This is done through M:N assignments for that purpose alone created components.//todo
+This is done through M:N assignments.

 The diagram below shows the usually implemented objects with their outside dependencies.